Victor Prévost: Suspect in two other disappearances

-At that time, nobody cared: the lady was an adventuress, as frivolous as she was unpredictable, who traveled a lot.
-As no complaint for her disappearance was filed for a while, the handsome cent-gardes, petticoat rider but with an irreproachable behavior, had no reason to be suspected.
+At that time, nobody cared: the lady was an adventuress, as frivolous as she was unpredictable, who travelled a lot.
+As no complaint for her disappearance was filed for a while, the handsome cent-gardes, petticoat rider but with an irreproachable behaviour, had no reason to be suspected.
 It was only at the time of his arrest and the revelation of his two killings that the few people still aware of the strange disappearance, then 12 years old, made the connection with a possible additional murder.
-But investigators, who weren't aware of the suspicious against Prévost prior to his trial and that the possible crime, being impossible to prove, was prescribed to him anyway.
+But investigators, who weren't aware of the suspicion against Prévost prior to his trial and that the possible crime, being impossible to prove, was prescribed to him anyway.

 A few minutes before his execution, when Prévost was asked for the last time if he had anything else to say, he replied: "I confessed to the two crimes I committed.
 That's enough, unfortunately.
 I did not make other mistakes in my life...".

 Gold or silver?

 Prévost did not disdain the money taken from his victims, but at the same time, he did not seek wealth or even an easier lifestyle.
-The opinion of his colleagues and friend Doré was unambigious: "Prévost had only one word to say: to swim in opulence.
+The opinion of his colleagues and friend Doré was unambiguous: "Prévost had only one word to say: to swim in opulence.
 He was a lady's man.
 He frequented around very rich people who would have been happy to sacrifice their fortune to him, but if he accepted attendance at diners and parties, he rejected money and gifts.
 He would see himself as dishonored by accepting them.
 You should have seen the indignant air with which he exclaimed 'Do they take me for a barbel?'"
-At the moment when he murdered Alexandre Lenoble for some gold jewelry, and him being a demimonde, who was very much in the mood for a castle in the provinces.
+At the moment when he murdered Alexandre Lenoble for some gold jewellery, and him being a demimonde, who was very much in the mood for a castle in the provinces.
 He had nagged Prévost about his modest home, while Lenoble had a splendid carriage and was covered in diamonds, whose value far exceeded that of Prévost.